-Albright Institute of Archaeological Research, Jerusalem
+Albright Institute of Archaeological Research (Jerusalem)

 The W. F. Albright Institute of Archaeological Research in Jerusalem (AIAR) was originally established as the principal overseas center of the American Schools of Oriental Research (ASOR), founded in 1900.
 In 1970, AIAR was incorporated as an independent institution and renamed after its most distinguished director, W. F. Albright.
-Since then, AIAR, one of ASOR's three affiliated centers, has continued the American Schools' tradition of promoting and supporting resident predoctoral and post-doctoral research in ancient Near Eastern studies, including the disciplines of archaeology, language, literature, history, biblical studies, religion, the history of art and architecture, and anthropology.
+Since then, AIAR, one of ASOR's three affiliated centers, has continued the American Schools' tradition of promoting and supporting resident doctoral and post-doctoral research in ancient Near Eastern studies, including the disciplines of archaeology, language, literature, history, biblical studies, religion, the history of art and architecture, and anthropology.
 Its annual program is composed of a series of more than 85 lectures, reports, seminars, workshops, field trips, and social events organized according to its fellows' interests.
-More than fifty fellows from the United States and twelve other countries, including Bulgaria, Canada, England, Germany, Hungary, Italy, Japan, Jordan, Korea, Nigeria, Poland, Romania, and Spain as well as those from the Israeli and Palestinian academic communities participate mainly as long-term research appointees each year.
+More than fifty-three fellows from the United States and nine other countries, including

+Canada, England, Germany, Italy, Japan, Jordan, Netherlands, Poland, and South Africa, as well as those from the Israeli and Palestinian academic communities, participate mainly as long-term research appointees.
+In recent years, fellowships have also been awarded to scholars from other countries, including Bulgaria, the Czech Republic, Hungary, Korea, Romania, Slovakia, and Spain.
 The Albright Institute, located near the Old City of Jerusalem, includes a research library, workshops, computer facilities, and a residence with a hostel and apartments.
-The living accommodations provide rooms for thirty people, a served dinner, self-service breakfast, and a garden area for tea and coffee.
-The library, dedicated to Near Eastern studies, contains more than 27,500 volumes, over 450 journal titles, and significant map and artifact collections.
-In addition to administrative and library computers, the fellows have access to a wide range of hardware and extensive software programs, and hostel rooms are wired for web access and e-mail communications.
-AIAR also serves as a support base for numerous shortterm scholars and visitors and for a large number of staff, student, and volunteer participants in the twenty-four annual excavation and publication projects affiliated with ASOR.
+The living accommodations provide rooms for thirty people, a served dinner, self-service breakfast, and a garden area for tea and coffee, which is also used for receptions.
+The library, dedicated to ancient Near Eastern studies, contains more than 27,500 volumes, over 450 journal titles, and significant map and artifact collections.
+In addition to administrative and library computers, the fellows have access to a wide range of hardware and software programs, and the hostel rooms are wired for web access and e-mail communications.
+AIAR also serves as a support base for numerous short-term scholars and visitors and for a large number of staff, student, and volunteer participants in the twenty-four annual excavation and publication projects affiliated with ASOR.
 AIAR conducts, with the Hebrew University, a joint excavation and publication project at the Philistine site of Tel Migne-Ekron.
 It is also the organizing institution for an international research project, The Neo-Assyrian Empire in the 7th Century BC: A Study of the Interaction between Center and Periphery.
 This project, under the aegis of the Council of American Overseas Research Centers (CAORC), located at the Smithsonian Institution, involves 50 scholars working in Bahrain, Cyprus, Egypt, Greece, Iran, Iraq, Israel, Jordan, Spain, Syria, Tunisia, and Turkey.
-The Albright annually awards up to four NEH fellowships, for periods ranging from four to twelve months, with a maximum grant of \$40,000.
+The Albright annually awards up to four NEH fellowships, for periods ranging from four to twelve months, with a maximum grant of \$40,000 for 12 months and \$20,000 for 6 months.

-Application deadline: October 17, 2003
+Application deadline: October 15, 2005